VincentLanglet/Twig-CS-Fixer/docs/rules.md

 - **OperatorSpacingRule**: (Configurable):

-  Ensures there is no space before and after ':', '..' and '?.', and there is one space before and after other operators.
+  Ensures there is no space before and after ':', '..' and '?.', and there is one space before and after other non-unary and non-ternary operators.
 Options are:
     - `beforeOverride`: used to override the space before check for specific operators.
     - `afterOverride`: used to override the space after check for specific operators.